 Water resistance: 20 meters

-Strap: Hand-sewn brown crocodile leather with large square scales, with a pin buckle in 18-carat rose gold
+Strap: Hand-sewn brown crocodile leather with large square scales, with a pin buckle in 18-karat rose gold